Good News:

 2017 After the party (15 min, short film)

-Über Jost Hering (Produktion)
+About Jost Hering (Producer)

 Jost Hering has been working as an independent film producer since the fall of 1989.
 Since then, he has realized around 50 productions as a producer or co-producer.
 Jost Hering Filme pursues the goal of developing, financing and producing “sophisticated feature and documentary films” for television and cinema audiences.